Deploy Secure Web Proxy as next hop

 Replace the following:

-• STATIC_ROUTE_NAME: the name that you want for your static route
+• STATIC_ROUTE_NAME: name of your static route

-• NETWORK_NAME: your network name
+• NETWORK_NAME: name of your network

-• PROJECT: your project ID
+• PROJECT: ID of your project

 Create policy-based routes